 When leaders get "stuck in the weeds" and deliver an excess of data and details the listeners tune out and the message gets lost.
 This style of communication will cost the leader credibility and ideas will not be approved.
 To embody a leadership role, the presenter must speak with clarity at a higher, conceptual level.

 A client approached me one day alerting me about the arrival of the new CEO.
 He was concerned that his department could lose headcount and that the funding for his project could be cut.
 As a hedge, he asked me to coach his team on clearly communicating their value.
 We spent a half day creating branding statements.
-Each person was able to articulate the value they brought as individual contributors, the value the department contributed to the company, and the value the company brought to the marketplace.
+After our session, each person was able to articulate the value they brought as individual contributors, the value the department contributed to the company, and the value the company brought to the marketplace.
 As a result, my client's team remained 100% intact with no loss in headcount and his project continued to be funded.
 That's the power of clarity.
 Unfortunately, we don't learn this in school.

 How do you learn to speak clearly and get to the point?